Related News:

-Swiss Franc is New Deutsche Mark, Will Stay Strong for a Decade, UBS Says
+Franc, New Deutsche Mark, to Stay Strong for Decade, UBS Says

 The Swiss franc will stay strong and investors should hold it as a proxy for the old German deutsche mark as the currency benefits from economic growth and its status as a haven, UBS AG said.